kieker-monitoring/instrumentation-languages/README.md

 an technology independent definition for record structures.
 Based on the IRL generators produce code for various target languages including Java, C and Perl.

-The genrator API is also simple and easy to use.
+The generator API is also simple and easy to use.
 So it can be extended for other languages and other purposes.
 For example, tests for records can automatically be generated.